kevindeleon/kevindeleon.github.io/resume/index.markdown

 ### GigSalad
 Engineer, Remote - { May 2014 - Present }
 Review, analyze, develop and modify custom applications; including coding, testing, debugging and documenting applications and systems.
 Back-end development using PHP5 and CodeIgniter framework.
-Front-end (UX) development using JavaScript, jQuery, AngularJS, HTML5 and CSS3.
+Front-end (UX) development using JavaScript, jQuery, React, AngularJS, HTML5 and CSS3.
+Mobile (iOS) development with Swift and Objective-C.
+### kevin-deleon.com
+Freelance Designer/Developer - { June 1999 - Present }
+Provide services to clients ranging from custom web/mobile(iOS) programming and site maintenance to graphic/web design and photography.
+Services provided: site layout and design, information architecture strategy, responsive design/development, custom WordPress and Drupal theme development, site updates, server and client side programming utilizing languages and frameworks including PHP, Swift, JavaScript, jQuery, CodeIgniter, React and AngularJS.
 ### Loyola University
 Web Programmer, New Orleans, LA - { May 2012 - May 2014 }
 Review, analyze, develop and modify Drupal and custom systems; including encoding, testing, debugging and documenting applications and systems.
 Develop custom Drupal modules and PHP applications.
 Linux web server administration.
-### kdeleon3.site
-Freelance Designer/Developer - { June 1999 - Present }
-Provide services to clients ranging from graphic/web design to custom programming and site maintenance.
-Summary of services provided: site layout and design, information architecture strategy, responsive design/development, custom WordPress and Drupal theming, site updates, server/client side programming and digital photography.
 ### Peter A Mayer Advertising
 Interactive Developer, New Orleans, LA - { February 2011 - May 2012 }
 Develop and manage web sites (desktop and mobile) and HTML email campaigns for some of the nations most well known brands.
 Integrate clients&rsquo; web sites with their social media presence through available APIs and custom applications.
 See projects from conception, through completion and management while staying within budget and meeting predetermined deadlines.